DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ### Create an Azure Database for PostgreSQL

 Create an Azure Database for PostgreSQL server by running the `az postgres server create` command.
 A server can contain multiple databases.
-You have to choose the same location for the PostgreSQL server than for the AKS cluster to have a good bandwidth between ODM containers and the database.
+To get a good bandwidth between ODM containers and the database, choose the same location for the PostgreSQL server and for the AKS cluster.

 ```
 az postgres server create --name <postgresqlserver> --resource-group <resourcegroup> \